Kotlin/dokka/docs/topics/dokka-get-started.md

 This task works for both single and multi-project builds.

-Run the `dokkaGenerate` task from the aggregating project by prefixing the task with its project path.
+Run the `dokkaGenerate` task from the aggregating project by prefixing the task with its project path (`:`).
 For example:

 ```bash
 ./gradlew :dokkaGenerate